Ultrasonic Level Transmitter: Installation, Maintenance, Application

 Regular simple check

-Look it over monthly for scratches, rust, or gunk on the transducer.
-Wipe with a dry cloth if needed.
+Look it over monthly for scratches, rust, or gunk on the transducer, and wipe it with a dry cloth if needed on a regular basis.

 Sensor cleaning